whaaaley/material-icons-scss/README.md

 # material-icons-scss

-Use material design icons as SVG data URLs in Sass
+> Material design icon functions for SCSS

-This project uses icons directly from the [google/material-design-icons](https://github.com/google/material-design-icons) repository
+This project is generated from the official [google/material-design-icons](https://github.com/google/material-design-icons) repository.

 ## Install